oguerrer/oguerrer.github.io/ppi/index.md

 What policy issues can act as accelerators towards these goals?
 How can we evaluate the feasibility of of such goals?

+These and other related questions are at the center of public debate in international forums and development agendas.
-These and other related questions are intrinsically connected to the complexity of policy prioritization.
+They are all intrinsically connected to the complexity of policy prioritization.
+PPI